devops-techpark/DevOpsTechpark/Docker_10_usefull_commands.md

-# Welcome to TechPark repository!
+# Welcome to DevOps TechPark repository!

-To learn more about IT world and DevOps, subscribe my channel  [**TechPark**](https://www.youtube.com/channel/UClM-3NJDYp8GKMlQ0tgIjUg)
+To learn more about IT world and DevOps, subscribe my channel  [**DevOps TechPark**](https://www.youtube.com/channel/UClM-3NJDYp8GKMlQ0tgIjUg)